Pete Ross

-Peter Joseph Ross is a fictional character appearing in American comic books published by DC Comics.
+Peter Ross is a fictional character appearing in American comic books published by DC Comics.

 Publication history

-The character was created by Leo Dorfman and George Papp and first appeared in Superboy #86 (January 1961).
+The character was created by Leo Dorfman and George Papp, and first appeared in Superboy #86 (January 1961).

 Fictional character biography

 Silver Age

 Pete was the childhood best friend of Clark Kent in Smallville.
 One night when they were camping together, Pete secretly saw Clark changing into Superboy to attend to an emergency.
 Pete kept his knowledge of the superhero's secret identity to himself, even avoiding revealing his discovery to Clark.
 Pete resolved to use this knowledge to help his friend, for example by creating a distraction to allow Clark to slip away from a dangerous situation without raising suspicion.

 The Legion of Super-Heroes was aware of Pete's assistance to Clark and made him an honorary member during his teenage years.
-During the Legion's battle with Mordru, it was stated that Pete Ross's knowledge of Superboy's secret identity would one day end up saving Superman's life (explaining why the Legion allowed Pete to retain that knowledge).
-No subsequent Superboy or Superman story featuring Pete Ross, as a teenager or an adult, followed up on this detail.
+It is stated that Pete Ross's knowledge of Superboy's secret identity will eventually save Superman's life, with the Legion allowing him to keep his knowledge.

 As an adult, Pete became a widower with a son named Jonathan, who also learned the secret of Superman's secret identity.
 When Pete's son was kidnapped by an alien race, Pete revealed to Clark his knowledge of his friend's dual identity, imploring Superman's help.
 When Clark was unable to provide this help, Pete suffered a nervous breakdown and attempted to discredit his former friend.
 Pete resided in a mental institution until his son was eventually saved.

-In Alan Moore's story Whatever Happened to the Man of Tomorrow, Pete was captured by Toyman and Prankster and tortured into revealing Superman's true identity before being killed and stuffed in a toychest for Superman to find.
-Eventually, Superman discovered they were being manipulated by Mister Mxyzptlk.